Anri Alimont

 Hooks

-No matter how much she might try to avoid it, Anri will inevitably get herself hurt during a contract or one of her vigilante interventions, and though a good soldier will know how to keep themselves stable, her experience does not extend to ensuring full recovery.
-As a result, Anri heavily relies on apothecaries, chirurgeons, conjurers, shamans and all sorts of other healer-types for when things go sideways.
+Anri will inevitably get herself hurt during a contract or one of her vigilante interventions or one of her hunts, and though a good soldier will know how to keep themselves stable, her experience does not extend to ensuring full recovery.
+As a result, Anri heavily relies on apothecaries, chirurgeons, conjurers, shamans and all sorts of other healer-types for when things go sideways, and accordingly holds a deep respect for them.

-Being a sellsword and bounty hunter, Anri spends most of her life traveling and dealing with all sorts of small, mundane problems as a result - whether it's finding a place to sleep, figuring out how to pay for her next meal or needing repairs for her equipment, Anri interacts with all kinds of people from all kinds of different walks of life.
+Being an adventurer, Anri spends most of her life traveling and dealing with all sorts of small, mundane problems as a result - whether it's finding a place to sleep, figuring out how to pay for her next meal or needing repairs for her equipment, Anri interacts with all kinds of people from all kinds of different walks of life.
 Sometimes, these small interactions blossom into long-standing friendships.

 Though she often tries to walk away and turn her back to cries for help, Anri is - unfortunately for herself - a good person deep down and thus never succeeds in trying to stay uninvolved.
 Despite her vigilante antics rarely ending well for herself, she'll step in and defend those who can't defend themselves time and time again, never so much as asking for a reward - though never refusing one that is offered freely, either.